Check Out a Kit

 Return your kit

-Return the kit to your library branch before the due date and by no later than April 8th, 2017.
+Return the kit to your library branch - the earlier the better!

 See Your Results

 The resulting DNA Barcode is compared against hundreds of thousands of DNA Barcoded species already collected from around the world to see if you have a match, or perhaps a new species to DNA barcoding!
 App users will be notified of their results by an alert, otherwise check back here to learn about what you found.

 This project is a collaboration between LifeScanner, the San Diego Barcode of Life and the San Diego Public Library.
 Click here to learn about ongoing DNA barcoding projects in the San Diego region, what is being learned, and how you can help.

 Q: How long can I have my LifeScanner bug collection kit?